Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

     {
       "name": "Kubernetes",
       "version": "1.0.0",
-      "configHash": "<HASH>", // Provided by the extension in the CREATE/UPDATE return payload.
+      "configId": "<ID from extension>", // Provided by the extension in the CREATE/UPDATE return payload.
       "config": {
         // the language expressions provided to the PUT have been evaluated "namespace": {